 Hello!
-As many of you know my name is Myriam Rofrano and I am the Youth Engagement Coordinator here at Temple Beth Avodah.
-I am thrilled to announce that I have taken on a new roll as a CLASP fellow, making me the go-to person at TBA for all things Jewish overnight camp related!
+As many of you know my name is Myriam Rofrano and I am the Assistant Education Director here at Temple Beth Avodah.
+I am the go-to person at TBA for all things Jewish overnight camp related!
 We are fortunate to be in an area with a multitude of different summer camps to choose from.
 Each camp offers a unique and different experience for your child.
 We at Temple Beth Avodah believe every child should get to experience Jewish sleep away camp.
 I will be attending URJ’s Crane Lake Camp for my second summer this year and I am thrilled to be able to bring some of the camp spirit to our classrooms and youth programming.
 If you would like information about any of the URJ’s camps, or any sleepaway camps, please reach out to me.
 I am happy to be a resource for those who have experience choosing a camp and are looking for a better fit, and those who have never attended an overnight camp before.

 URJ’s Crane Lake Camp – The Crane Lake Community (sometimes referred to as The Bubble) offers a fun, supportive environment where campers can explore, challenge themselves, and develop their passions.
 At camp, kids of all abilities and backgrounds strengthen their Jewish identities, all while surrounded by beautiful facilities and expert staff.
 Campers spend their time forming deep bonds with bunk mates, as many activities are done by bunk.

 URJ’s Eisner Camp – URJ Eisner Camp harnesses the transformative power of Jewish camping, to create meaningful relationships that lay the foundation for our community.
 Children and teens from across the Northeast join together each summer to experience the fun and magic of our kehillah kedoshah (sacred community).
 Eisner Camp offers campers the chance to choose the activities they participate in.